Nauder/floowandereeze-and-modding/README.md

 Download the [data.json](https://raw.githubusercontent.com/Nauder/floowandereeze-and-modding/main/data.json) file and replace the one found in the "_internal" folder.

+## Updating

+If there is a new [release](https://github.com/Nauder/floowandereeze-and-modding/releases) follow the same steps as a new download, if not only the [data.json](https://raw.githubusercontent.com/Nauder/floowandereeze-and-modding/main/data.json) file needs to be updated.

 ## Usage

 Refer to the [usage](./docs/USAGE.md) guide.